This set of Optical Communications Quiz focuses on “Narrow – Linewidth and Wavelength – Tunable Lasers”.

 Explanation: A wavelength dispersive element is a part of the laser cavity.
 It is required because the long resonator structure has very closely spaced longitudinal modes which necessitates additional wavelength selectivity.

 5. An effective method to reduce the line-width is to make the cavity longer.
-State whether the following statement is true or false.

 Explanation: As the laser power increases, the device line-width decreases.
 The output power f laser cannot be mode arbitrarily large.
 Thus, the line-width is reduced by making the cavity longer.
 Longer cavity also enables increased wavelength selectivity.